Contentify/Contentify/daux/docs/Development/05_Laravel.md

-Contentify is a CMS based on the popular Laravel 4 framework.
-Laravel is developed and maintained by Taylor Otwell and a small [team of developers](http://laravel.com/docs/introduction#development-team).
+Contentify is a CMS based on the popular Laravel 5 framework.
+Laravel is developed and maintained by Taylor Otwell and a small [team of developers](http://laravel.com/docs/4.0/introduction#development-team).
 It's one of the most advanced PHP frameworks ever made.
 Many believe it's the upcoming star of PHP frameworks.

 Contentify enhances Laravel.
 Understanding Laravel is a key requirement to understand Contentify.
 We believe that it's quite simple to learn the basics of Laravel so this should not be a show stopper.
-We recommend ["Code Bright" by Dayle Rees](http://daylerees.com/codebright/codebright) as a beginner guide.
-If you run into troubles with Laravel feel free to contact us on [GitHub](https://github.com/Contentify/Contentify/issues) or ask the Laravel community for help.
+We recommend ["Code Smart" by Dayle Rees](http://leanpub.com/codesmart) as a beginner guide.
+If you run into troubles with Laravel feel free to contact us on [GitHub](http://github.com/Contentify/Contentify/issues) or ask the Laravel community for help.
 These guys are great and will do their best to help you.

 # Why We Choose Laravel